 What my current art hoard does have is plenty of cardstock and most of the things I am planning on boxing are pretty light… so I figured I’d give that a try!

-This box, this box, and this box were pretty close to what I wanted, but I needed rectangles not squares and I wasn’t thrilled with the idea of having to make a small army of creases that would show when the box was assembled.
+These boxes were pretty close to what I wanted, but I needed rectangles, not squares and I wasn’t thrilled with the idea of having to make a small army of creases that would show when the box was assembled.